ABOUT THE BOLDERBOULDER

 Only the first 30 waves require qualification — meaning proof of one’s running pace.
 All other waves are open to everyone on a first come, first serve basis.

-Every year since 1990, the BolderBOULDER has begun with the Pro Wheelchair Race, our fastest finishers.
+Every year since 1990, the BOLDERBoulder has begun with the Push Rim Race, our fastest finishers.
 The all-time records are held by 12 time winner Saul Mendoza with a time of 19:45, and 3 time winner Candace Cable with a time of 25:43.

 The International Team Challenge finishes just before noon in front of the packed stadium at Folsom Field.
 It features the largest non-marathon prize purse in the world.
 Each year we attract several of the top 3-person teams from around the world for both men and women.